Cross Chiropractic Center often hears, "Doctor, should my children be checked for spinal problems?

 (BMI) was significantly associated with increased severity of disc degeneration.
 (1)

-So, looking at the significance of such "juvenile" disc degeneration, you might wonder what long-term effects this might bring to a child here in Sandy Springs.
+So, looking at the importance of such "juvenile" disc degeneration, you might wonder what long-term effects this might bring to a child here in Sandy Springs.

 appears to be a systemic

 Kids in Sandy Springs are no [[different]] from the kids in this study, so let Cross Chiropractic Center check your kids out and get them on the right path to spinal health!

 If for no other reason than to prevent future serious spine pain, contact Cross Chiropractic Center